jperkin/www.perkin.org.uk/_posts/2012-07-09-9000-packages-for-smartos-and-illumos.markdown

 your illumos distribution of choice (please let me know if this is not the case!) if your native package manager does not provide the software you want.

+*2012-07-10: Currently there is a dependency on the gcc runtime only available on SmartOS, I am rebuilding the packages to remove this which will take around 1 week to complete, but for now they will not work across illumos.*

 Note that these packages do not come with SMF support, and may be different from our official packages in terms of build options, etc.  Also, to avoid conflict with our official packages, these have been built under a different